Why Do I Need a Prescription for Contacts?

 Jun 1, 2025

-Are you thinking about trying contact lenses for the first time or ordering a new pair online?
+Are you thinking about trying contact lenses for the first time or ordering a new pair of contact lenses in Newport?
 If you already wear glasses, you might be wondering why you need a separate prescription for contact lenses.
 You need a prescription because contacts are medical devices that require a proper fit, careful evaluation, and professional guidance to protect your eye health.
-Learn about the importance of obtaining a valid prescription for contacts and the differences between glasses and contact lens prescriptions.

 Can I use my contact lens prescription for glasses?